University of Michigan–Dearborn: Faculty governance

 The UM-Dearborn faculty governance comprises three bodies: the Faculty Congress, Faculty Senate, and Faculty Senate Council.
 The Faculty Senate's actions are effective unless revoked by the Faculty Congress.
-The campus has four representatives to the Senate Assembly, which has 77 members represtentign all three campuses.
+The campus has four representatives to the Senate Assembly, which has 77 members representing all three campuses.

 Finances

 The university's current (FY 2022–23) operating budget of $192 million has four major sources of funding: the General Fund ($165.41 million), the Expendable Restricted Funds ($24.91 million), the Auxiliary Funds ($1.25 million), and the Designated Funds ($500,000).
 The Office of Budget and Planning reports that student tuition and fees are the largest funding source, contributing $135.3 million to the General Fund, which accounts for 70.46% of the total operating budget.
 In the fiscal year 2022–23, the State of Michigan provided $28.18 million to the university, which represents 14.67% of its total operating budget.
 Revenue from government sponsored programs contributed $20.5 million to the Expendable Restricted Funds, accounting for 10.67% of the total operating budget.